indica-mcf/Indica/doc/index.rst

-.. conspire documentation master file, created by sphinx-quickstart on Tue Apr 14 18:20:53 2020.
+..
+InDiCA documentation master file, created by sphinx-quickstart on Tue Apr 14 18:20:53 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-InDiCA
+InDicA
 ======

-The Integrated Diagnostic Composition Analysis tool is a library for iteratively determining what species are present in the plasma of a fusion reactor.
+The Integrated DiagnostiC Analysis tool is a library for analysing multiple diagnostics from fusion experiments in an integrated manner.
+The first application of the framework is the determination of the core plasma composition including up to four different impurities, returning 2D poloidal maps of the impurity density profiles, radiation, Zeff and dilution in the plasma core.

 Contents: